ros2/ros2_documentation/source/ROS-Framework/interfaces/actions/Working-with-actions/Understanding-ROS2-Actions/Understanding-ROS2-Actions.rst

 .. image:: images/turtlesim_orientation_mapping.png

 The figure shows those orientation keys on a QWERTY layout.
-Teleoperation uses the letter keys themselves, so if you use a different layout such as Dvorak, press the same letters, even if they do not surround the :kbd:`F` key on your keyboard.
+Teleoperation uses the letters themselves, so if you use a different layout such as Dvorak, press the same letters, even if they do not surround the :kbd:`F` key on your keyboard.

 The results are displayed in the terminal where the ``/turtlesim`` node is running.
 Each time you press one of these keys, you send a goal to an action server that is part of the ``/turtlesim`` node.